WimukthiDilshan/aftest/README.md

-# Countries Explorer with Authentication
+# World Countries with Authentication

 A full-stack application that allows users to explore countries around the world with user authentication features.